ARGOeu/argo-web-api/website/docs/results/recomputations.md

 Name                                     | Description                                                                            | Shortcut
 ---------------------------------------- | -------------------------------------------------------------------------------------- | ------------------
-GET: List Recomputation Requests         | This method can be used to retrieve a list of current Recomputation requests.          | [ Description](#1)
+GET: List Recomputation Requests         | This method can be used to retrieve a list of current Recomputation requests.          | [ Description](#get-list-recomputation-requests)
-GET: Get a specific recomputation by id | This method can be used to retrieve a specific recomputation by id                     | [ Description](#2)
+GET: Get a specific recomputation by id | This method can be used to retrieve a specific recomputation by id                     | [ Description](#get-get-specific-recomputation-request-by-id)
-POST: Create a new recomputation request | This method can be used to insert a new recomputation request onto the Compute Engine. | [ Description](#3)
+POST: Create a new recomputation request | This method can be used to insert a new recomputation request onto the Compute Engine. | [ Description](#post-create-a-new-recomputation-request)
-DELETE: Delete a specific recomputation  | This method can be used to delete a specific recomputation. | [ Description](#4)
+DELETE: Delete a specific recomputation  | This method can be used to delete a specific recomputation. | [ Description](#delete-delete-a-specific-recomputation)
-POST: change status  | This method can be used to change status of a specific recomputation. | [ Description](#5)
+POST: change status  | This method can be used to change status of a specific recomputation. | [ Description](#post-change-status-of-recomputation)
-DELETE: Reset status of recomputation  | This method can be used to reset status of a specific recomputation. | [ Description](#6)
+DELETE: Reset status of recomputation  | This method can be used to reset status of a specific recomputation. | [ Description](#delete-reset-status-of-a-specific-recomputation)

-<a id='1'></a>

 ## [GET]: List Recomputation Requests
 This method can be used to retrieve a list of current Recomputation requests.